Help special needs children learn specific skills and reach new goals

-This app costs $14.99 and includes in-app purchase options to change the voice and accent of the narrator.
+This app includes in-app purchase options to change the voice and accent of the narrator.
 Voice Dream Reader is flexible enough to be useful for struggling readers, persons with visual impairments, and many other situations.
 It also can be used with many common applications such as Dropbox and Google Docs.

 Avaz for Autism is an assisted communication system designed to help persons of all ages and abilities with basic and advanced communication needs.
 The app offers thousands of symbols organized into categories and subcategories, the option to type words, phrases and sentences, and the ability to add personalized symbols, pictures, sequences and to arrange them for quick access.